UI graduate students struggle to maintain safety and trust in their programs

 August 27, 2020

-As graduate students embark on masters and doctoral programs during the COVID-19 pandemic, their education is looking a lot different, especially when it comes to learning to become a Teaching Assistant.
+As graduate students embark on masters and doctoral programs during the pandemic, their education is looking a lot different, especially when it comes to learning to be a teaching assistant.

-After moving online in March with the rest of the university, Graduate College Dean John Keller said the college has focused on helping graduate students remain successful while staying safe.
+After moving classes online in March with the rest of the university, Graduate College Dean John Keller said the college has focused on helping its students remain successful while staying safe.

 Keller said the university opened up more virtual opportunities for students and supported them from a distance by moving their dissertation defenses online.

-Kelly has been working with Teaching Assistants in the Chemistry Department to ensure the safety of graduate and undergraduate students.
-While many graduate students are concerned about students not complying with mask and social distancing mandates, she believes they are well prepared to handle such situations.
+Kelly has been working with teaching assistants in the chemistry department to ensure the safety of graduate and undergraduate students.
+While many graduate students are concerned about students not complying with masking and social-distancing mandates, she believes they are well prepared to handle such situations.

 Some graduate students, however, still feel extremely unprepared.
-Nicole States is a Ph.D.
-Candidate in the Chemistry department and starts her third year this fall.
-In an email to The Daily Iowan, she said she has been disappointed with how the Graduate College was handling the pandemic.
+Nicole States is a Ph.D. candidate in the chemistry department and started her third year this fall.
+In an email to The Daily Iowan, she said she’s disappointed with how the Graduate College is handling the pandemic.

+She also mentioned the stress that lack of guidance has put on her.

+“I have a very tiny apartment because that is what my salary allows, and I had to teach from a coffee table on a tiny laptop,” the student said.
+“I was expected to keep the same workload up while being trapped in my small space without proper equipment to work on all day.”

-During her comprehensive exams later in the spring semester, States said she had no idea what her program’s plans were for several months.
-She said she believes the university focused on ensuring undergraduate students felt secure, while neglecting the graduate students who assisted in teaching classes.
+States said she had no idea what her program’s plans were for several months during her comprehensive exams later in the spring semester.
+She said she believes the university focused on ensuring a sense of security for undergraduate students while neglecting the graduate students who assisted in teaching classes.

-Second year Ph.D.
-Candidate in the Communications Studies department Dan Stanfield said the experience was jarring.
-He said his plans for the future have to completely change because of the current state of the economy – something his advisor is working on with him.
+Dan Stanfield, a second-year Ph.D. candidate in communications studies, said the experience was jarring.
+He said his plans for the future have to completely change because of the current state of the economy — something his advisor is working on with him.

+“When I started my program, I wanted to be a tenured professor at an academic institution doing research, that was my entire career goal,” he said.
+“Now, I’m having to keep a lot of other options open.

+He went on to talk about the insecurity around finding a job after completing school.

-Stanfield said his and other graduate students’ distrust in the university has been consistent since it first went online.
-He said the current pandemic and the UI’s plan is unsettling and puts many Teaching Assistants and other students at risk.
+Stanfield said his and other graduate students’ wariness toward the UI has been consistent since it first went online.
+He said the current pandemic and the UI’s plan is unsettling and puts many teaching assistants and other students at risk.

-Regardless of individual programs, Kelly said both graduate students and undergraduate students with Teaching Assistants need to have grace as the Graduate College continues to develop safer ways to instruct and learn.
+Regardless of individual programs, Kelly said both graduate students — as well as undergraduate courses with teaching assistants — need to have grace as the Graduate College continues to develop safer ways to instruct and learn.

 “I think having patience and good will about things will make everything easier,” she said.
-“The TAs could be doing this for the first time, we’re all new at this.
+“The TAs could be doing this for the first time.
+We’re all new at this.
 Give a little bit of patience and work with the TA.
-It’s more important than ever for students to speak up so we can change things and do better in every sense.”
+It’s more important than ever for students to speak up if they are experiencing difficulties so we can change things and do better in every sense.”

 Eleanor Hildebrandt is a news reporter at The Daily Iowan covering the UISG, GPSG, and student organizations beat.
 She is majoring in Journalism and Mass...